Skip to main content

 # In the format "<database>/<schema>/<image-repository>"

-export IMAGE_REPOSITORY_PATH="dataops_runner_db/data_schema/runner_repository" # Must be lowercase
+export IMAGE_REPOSITORY_PATH="dataops_runner_db/images/runner_repository" # Must be lowercase

 export IMAGE_REPOSITORY=$SNOWFLAKE_ACCOUNT.registry.snowflakecomputing.com/$IMAGE_REPOSITORY_PATH